muggy8/improbable/from-me-to-me/X1IapY2Y.md

 The only reason she hasn't done that is probably because of the time she spent as a Grandmaster and the values me and Aurora had passed on to her she she was still a child.

-Asking anyone regardless of especially Melody or even Phanna for assistance in facing down opposition like this is something that I know to be wrong.
+Asking anyone regardless of of who they are, especially Melody or maybe even Phanna, for assistance in facing down opposition like this is something that I know to be wrong.

 Yet despite that, this is something I felt like I must do.

 It was as if something inside me was willing me into action no matter what.

 The worst part is, I knew what that thing willing me into action is: my desire to find some form of meaning the events that happened on that day and my desire to protect the only thing that I have left of my family.